Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step2.md

 While there are a lot of ways to install and use InfluxDB, we will run it in a docker container.
 The corresponding image is downloaded automatically in the background.
 Please wait for the download to finish before you continue.
-The terminal on the right will read the following when ready:
+When the download is ready, the terminal on the right will read the following:

 ```
 $ echo "Ready to go!"
 Ready to go!
 ```

-Now that the download is complete, let's run an instance of the image:
+With the download completed, let's run an instance of the image:

 ```
 docker run -d --name influxdb -p 8086:8086 influxdb:2.0.4